 Additional Links and Documentation

-Video demonstrating how to add a custom field to the Sitefinity search index
+Video showing how to add custom modules fields to search index